orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 USDC only.
 Note that you will also need a small amount of ETH to pay for gas costs.

 Check out our [step-by-step guide](https://url.prepo.io/blog-arbitrumguide-docs) for getting ETH & USDC on Arbitrum.

+### Is there any vesting for tokens purchased in the Presale?

+No.

 ### Will I receive my PPO immediately?